baluthripurari/dockerfile/readme.md

 * EXPOSE
   -----
   The `EXPOSE` instruction in a Dockerfile informs Docker that the container listens on specified network ports at runtime, serving as documentation for users and other developers, but it does not actually publish the ports.

+* ENV
+  ----
+  The `ENV` instruction in a Dockerfile sets environment variables in the container, which can be accessed by applications running inside the container and can also influence the behavior of the image.